kb-project/identify-service/README_ENG.md

 **STEP4.
 Verify person with ID card and photo**

-Server verify the user using FACE API with FACE ID and Person ID
+Use the FACE API and the Person ID to identify the user.

 [IdentifyWeb - Controllers/VerifyController.cs]
 ```